IET Code of Practice - 5th Edition

 Purchasing the Code of Practice

-With each new edition of the Code of Practice, there is an inevitable price increase.
-The current price stands at £60!
-As with any other item that carries a high price tag, it becomes a target for counterfeiters.
-To combat this, genuine copies now feature a hologram on the inside front cover.
-If you're planning to attend a PAT testing course that leads to the City & Guilds 2377-77 qualification, you'll need a copy for the exam.
-You can purchase a copy direct from the IET or Amazon.
+The latest edition of the Code of Practice is typically priced at around £60.
+As with many popular technical publications, counterfeit copies can occasionally appear.
+Genuine books now include a hologram on the inside front cover.
+If you’re attending a City & Guilds 2377-77 PAT course, you’ll need a copy for the exam.
+You can purchase a copy direct from the IET or Amazon*.